Best Mortgage Lenders for First Time Home Buyers in South Carolina

 A

-First-time home buyers in South Carolina should budget for ongoing costs such as property taxes, homeowner’s insurance, and maintenance expenses like lawn care or HVAC servicing.
-Additionally, they should also factor in utilities, HOA fees (if applicable), and potential repairs or upgrades that may be needed to maintain the property in the long run.
+First-time home buyers in South Carolina should budget for property taxes, homeowner’s insurance, maintenance expenses, utilities, HOA fees, and potential repairs or upgrades.